Rani Ki Vav Stepwell – Legacy Of The Queen of Patan, Gujarat

 Intricate Carvings on the walls of the monument

-After visiting this heritage monument at Patan, you would come back admiring the two-fold approach to life that our ancestors had more than 1000 years back.
+After visiting this heritage monument at Patan, you would come back admiring the two-fold approach to life that our ancestors had more than 1000 years ago.
 They could not only rein in all the water that little rainfall offered in the region.
 But also make it a place that people would enjoy visiting.
 A primer on the beliefs and culture of the times for future generations.

 15 COMMENTS